Asana can be an invaluable project management tool, although it does have several drawbacks.

 Wrike – Best Productivity Tracker

-Wrike is one the best productivity tracking and project management solutions, as it allows managers to streamline, plan, and track their team’s progress as a group and on an individual basis.
+Wrike is one the best productivity tracking and project management solutions, as it allows managers to streamline, plan, and track their team’s progress individually and individually.

 Wrike also has a free version that can accommodate five users.
-And their paid subscription fee is also reasonable if you consider the benefits of being able to manage your team’s productivity.
+And their paid subscription fee is also reasonable if you consider the benefits of managing your team’s productivity.

 This comprehensive project management tool includes various functions that Asana lacks, like resource management, task needs, and a helpful Gantt view.
 Although, it could be more visually appealing and user-friendly compared to Asana.